Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

    This setting only affects UV transfer currently.
 It allows to avoid a given destination face to get UV coordinates from different source UV islands.
 Keeping it at 0.0 means no island handling at all.
-   Typically, small values like 0.02 are enough to get good results, but if you are mapping from a very high poly source towards a very low poly destination, you may have to raise it quite significantly.
+   Typically, small values like 0.02 are enough to get good results, but if you are mapping from a very high-poly source towards a very low-poly destination, you may have to raise it quite significantly.

 Usage